Last updated on May 19th, 2023 at 04:21 pm

 You can choose fast Hosting so you pass Google core vitals.

 Hosting is where your site is loaded online.
 If your host is good, your site will be up 99% of the time and load faster.
 This is really important as Google is looking at site speed as a measure of how visible your site is.
 You really want to be aiming for page 1 of search results, so part of this is ensuring you have a fast copywriter website.

 I love Bigscoots.
-The shared hosting is enough for your copywriter website.
+The shared hosting is enough for your online business website.

 You can invest in a premium theme that is mobile-friendly

 Themes are a layer of coding that make your site look and feel how you want them to.
 They allow you to build your site fast without needing to know how to code.
 I recommend always purchasing a premium theme that is optimized for mobile.
 Most people now will browse the internet on their phones, so it is vital that we attract our clients with a beautiful site that displays beautifully on mobile too.

 I use WordPress themes because I believe that WordPress is the best platform to create a visible profitable copywriter website yourself.